grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 The query determines the data that is displayed in the panel.
 For more information on the panel editor, refer to the [Panel editor documentation]({{< relref "../../panel-editor-overview" >}}).

-This procedure uses dashboard variables and templates to allow us to enter trace IDs which can then be visualized.
-We’re going to use a variable called `traceId` and add it as a template query.
+This procedure uses dashboard variables and templates to allow you to enter trace IDs which can then be visualized.
+You'll use a variable called `traceId` and add it as a template query.

-1. From your Grafana instance, create a new dashboard or go to an existing dashboard where you would like to add tracing panels.
+1. From your Grafana stack, create a new dashboard or go to an existing dashboard where you'd like to add tracing panels.
 1. Select **Add visualization** from a new dashboard or select **Add Panel** on an existing dashboard.
 1. Search for and select the appropriate tracing data source.
-1. In the panel search pane on the right, select the **Visualizations** tab, search for, and select **Traces**.
+1. In the top-right of the panel editor, select the **Visualizations** tab, search for, and select **Traces**.
 1. Under the **Panel options**, enter a **Title** for your trace panel.
 For more information on the panel editor, refer to the [Configure panel options documentation]({{< relref "../../configure-panel-options" >}}).
 1. In the query editor, select the **TraceQL** query type tab.
 1. Enter `${traceId}` in the TraceQL query field to create a dashboard variable.
 This variable is used as the template query.